aja-video/colorbox-demos/README.md

 		* [README.md](python/README.md) - more details about these demos

 #### Updates
 **03/31/2022** - Added Calibration related API updated ColorFront API with Live Mode and TV Mode controls.
-The Calibration API is demostrated in the C++ Qt DynamicFrameLoad project.
+The Calibration API is demonstrated in the C++ Qt DynamicFrameLoad project.